Stochastic modelling for statistical applications

 - Continuous time Markov chains: transition functions, transition rates and infinitesimal generators; backward and forward Kolmogorov equations; embedded chains and holding times; uniform chains; stationarity; reversibility; scaling limits and diffusion approximations.

-- Levy processes: definition; infinite divisibility; Levy-Khintchine formula; Levy-Ito decomposition; Poisson random measures.
+- Levy processes: definition; infinite divisibility; Levy-Khintchine formula; Levy-Ito decomposition; Poisson random measures; processes with infinite activity.

 The material introduced will be throughly discussed and illustrated with numerous examples.

 The course is composed of 24 lectures for a total of 48 hours.
-Due to Covid-19 emergency, the classes in a.y.
-2019/20 will be video-recorded and uploaded on the course's Moodle page (link below).
+Classes are delivered in presence and with live streaming through the link published on the course's Moodle page (see button below).

 Learning assessment methods

-The final assessment consists in an oral examination on the material covered in class.
-The verification will evaluate the student's detailed knowledge and comprehension of the topics covered, together with the propriety of language, rigour and appropriate level of mathematical formality used for presenting definitions, examples, results and proofs.
+The final assessment consists in a mandatory written examination followed by an optional oral examination.
+The verification will evaluate the student's detailed knowledge and comprehension of the topics covered in class, together with the propriety of language, rigour of exposition and level of mathematical formalization used.

 Suggested readings and bibliography